Forced adoption: Forced assimilation

 Removing children of ethnic minorities from their families to be adopted by those of the dominant ethnic group has been used as a method of forced assimilation.
 "Forcibly transferring children of [a] group to another group" is genocide according to the Genocide Convention.
 While this usually revolves around ethnicity, assimilating children of political minorities has also occurred.

 Australia

 The Stolen Generations in Australia involved Australian Aboriginal and Torres Strait Islander children, where over 60 years from 1910, it is estimated that as many as a third of Aboriginal children were taken from their families.

 Canada

 In Canada, the Canadian Indian residential school system involved First Nations, Métis and Inuit children, who often suffered severe abuse.
 The Sixties Scoop is a period when Canadian child welfare agents had the authority to take indigenous children from their families for placement in foster homes so they could be adopted by white families.

+Chile

+In the Selkʼnam genocide, Selkʼnam children were forcibly adopted into families of European descent to help cut off the connection to Selkʼnam identity.